AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 - **EPCISEvent File**: this file contains the logistics events captured in the game.
 - **MasterData File**: this file defines the bizLocations and the object classes.
 This elements are explained below.

 A bizLocation is a number that identifies a unique place in the game.
 This place can be a station, a town, or an industry.
 For each bizLocation, MasterData File specifies the name of the location, the geographic coordinates (latitude and longitude), and the type (whether it's a station, a town, or an industry).
-In Listing 1, the identifier "urn:epc:id:sgln:01000.0020935.0" is a bizLocation.
+In Listing 1, the identifier "urn :epc :id :sgln :01000.0020935.0" is a bizLocation.
 An object class is a range of identifiers that correspond to objects of a specified type.
 In Listing 1, the object class "epc :id :sgtin :01000.0001.*" correspond to the type "coal".
 This means that all the identifiers that begin with "epc :id :sgtin :01000.0001." correspond to objects of type coal.
 An example of identifiers of objects of type coal is "epc :id :sgtin :01000.0001.2047122".

 **Listing 1:**